saracha413/betelgeuse/README.md

 Python routines for determining the information entropic content of exoplanet spectra.

-The code to produce spectra for An Informational Approach to Exoplanet Characterization [arXiv: 2206.13344] is in figures.ipynb.
+The code to produce the figures in An Informational Approach to Exoplanet Characterization [arXiv: 2206.13344] is in figures.ipynb.